hevnly/hhg/source/posts/2015-07-12-black-culture-part-2.md

 ---
-title: "the ongoing influence of black culture within popular culture part 2"
+title: “the ongoing influence of black culture within popular culture part 2”
-subTitle: "where are we now"
+subTitle: “where are we now“
 readingTime: 4min
 heroImage: nikehero.jpg
 date: 2015-07-12
-slug: influence-of-black-culture-2
+slug: black-culture-part-2
-tags: black culture, fashion, culture
+tags: black culture, fashion, culture,
 category: product
 editionName: revolution
 editionNumber: 5
-featureNumber: 2
-publish: true
 ---
 around the same time that adidas began collaborating with run dmc, rival brand nike started designing footwear for basketball legend michael jordan. the deal became one of the most lucrative collaborations between a black cultural icon and a big commercial brand.

 but the collaboration didn’t get off to a good start. it was decided by the nba commissioner that the trainer, designed by peter moore, didn’t contain enough white and therefore broke the nba clothing rules. and so each time jordan stepped onto the court he was fined $5000.